-Medicine in [School/Academy]
+Medicine in School

-Medicines will only be administered at [School/Academy] when it would be detrimental to a student's health not to do so.
-The [School/Academy] will store and dispense medication to students as long as:-
+Medicines will only be administered at school when it would be detrimental to a student's health not to do so.
+The school will store and dispense medication to students as long as:-

 - It is prescription medication which has been prescribed by a medical practitioner with written instructions for its use; or - It is non-prescription medication which has been supplied by the parent/guardian with written instructions for its use; and - Written parental consent has been given.